audy/dna/readme.md

 require 'dna'

+# format detected automatically by inspecting the contents of the file.

 File.open('sequences.fasta') do |handle|
-  records = Dna.new handle, format: 'fastq'
+  records = Dna.new handle

   records.each do |record|
     puts record.length